Irwin Library COVID-19 Update (8/9/21)

 - Physical Location Changes: Swipe card access to Irwin Library has been removed as of July 2021; both the front and LSB Building connector doors will be open when we are open.
 Summer hours posted at our Hours page.
 Access to the Center for Academic Technology during other hours may be available by contacting their staff.
 With the first phase of the science complex construction and renovations wrapping up this summer, we expect the Science Library to re-open with the new semester on August 25 2021.
-Per university policy, mask wearing is not required for fully vaccinated individuals; others should wear a mask at all times while in the building.
+Per university policy, as of August 9, mask wearing is required at all times while in the building.
 Wall-mounted hand sanitizer dispensers have been placed in each quad section of the building.
 Study rooms in Irwin are still available for student use by reservation; keys are no longer necessary during this time.
 Furniture in Irwin has been re-positioned to follow university guidance on occupancy ahead of fall semester 2021.

 - Interlibrary Loan Changes: Traditional ILL and PALshare borrowing services are available, however, we cannot control the staffing or current access policies at other libraries, so users should not expect fulfilment of requests for physical items to be as prompt as previously experienced.
 When an item is received, it will be quarantined for a limited time before you are notified it is ready for pick-up.

 - Item Return: With the exception of laptops or computer equipment, please return all library materials via the book drop located outside Irwin's main doors.
 This means fewer people in the building, and the ability for us to create a regular safe item handling workflow.